 Narrative

-Each one depends on the others.
-Examined alone, each gives a confident answer.
-Examined together, the answers stop holding — for the team, for investors, for the market.
+Each one depends on the others, examined alone each gives a confident answer.
+When examined together the answers stop holding, for the team, investors and the market.

 That's how teams run out of road.
 Not because they made the wrong decision, but because they didn't make the right one early enough to change course.